-COMM 3500 Fundamentals of Cross-cultural Communication 3-0-3 Causes of cross-cultural communication conflicts and strategies for improvement.
-COMM 3600 Directed Study in Communication Arts 1 to 3 hours credit Individual instruction for enrichment of advanced majors in their areas of specialization.
-COMM 3670 Internship for Juniors 3 hoursd credit Prerequisite: Junior standing, recommendation of advisor, and major in appropriate specialization.
+COMM 3670 Internship for Juniors

+Prerequisite: Junior standing, recommendation of advisor, and major in appropriate specialization.
 Graded "Satisfactory" or "Unsatisfactory."
 The placement of students in apprentice and intern positions in professional environments to enlarge the students' professionalism.

-COMM 3800 Communication Research Methods 3-0-3 Prerequisite: COMM 2100.
+COMM 3800 Communication Research Methods

+Prerequisite: COMM 2100.
 The study of research methods used to investigate communication.

-COMM 4060 Persuasion 3-0-3 Prerequisites: COMM 3000.
+COMM 4060 Persuasion

+Prerequisites: COMM 3000.
 Theories of persuasion.

-COMM 4120 Classical Theories of Communication 3-0-3 Prerequisite: COMM 3000.
-The study of selected bodies of theories of public communi- cation, including political communication, classical theory, contemporary rhetorical theory, and mass communication theory.
+COMM 4120 Classical Theories of Communication

+Prerequisite: COMM 3000.
+The study of selected bodies of theories of public communication, including political communication, classical theory, contemporary rhetorical theory, and mass communication theory.
 May be repeated for credit.

-COMM 4130 The Psychology and Semiotics of Communication 3-0-3 Prerequisite: COMM 3000.
+COMM 4130 The Psychology and Semiotics of Communication

+Prerequisite: COMM 3000.
 Origin and purpose of speech, basic psychological principles and language, and the use of propaganda.

-COMM 4170 Theories of Public Communication 3-0-3 Prerequisite: COMM 3000.
-Study of rhetorical theory with an emphasis on significant speakers and speeches in the United States.
-Includes the social origins of the speeches, the nature of the issues discussed, and the consequences of the speaker's activities.
-COMM 4200 Public Relations Techniques 3-0-3 Prerequisites: COMM 3220, COMM 3800, and Senior Standing.
+COMM 4170 Rhetorical Criticism

+Prerequisite: COMM 3000.
+The study of contemporary methods of rhetorical cricitism, including underlying theoretical assumptions.
+Application of methods in the study of discursive practices.

+COMM 4200 Public Relations Techniques

+Prerequisites: COMM 3220, COMM 3800, and Senior Standing.
 The theory and practice of public relations.

-COMM 4220 Integrated Communication 3-0-3 Prerequisite: COMM2100.
-Integrating the communication planning process, creative strat- egies, and media planning in advertising, public relations, and other promotional activities of organizations.
-COMM 4230 Public Relations Plans and Campaigns 3-0-3 Prerequisites: COMM 4200 and COMM 3800.
+COMM 4220 Integrated Communication

+Prerequisite: COMM 2100.
+Integrating the communication planning process, creative strategies, and media planning in advertising, public relations, and other promotional activities of organizations.

+COMM 4230 Public Relations Plans and Campaigns

+Prerequisites: COMM 4200 and COMM 3800.
 The development of public relations plans for organizations and campaigns for special programs within those organizations.

-COMM 4240 Advanced Public Relations Practices 3-0-3 Prerequisites: COMM 3200 and Senior standing.
+COMM 4240 Advanced Public Relations Practices

+Prerequisites: COMM 3200 and Senior standing.
 Legal and ethical aspects of professional public relations practice.

-COMM 4340 Advanced Interpersonal Communication 3-0-3 Prerequisites: COMM 2300 and COMM 3800.
+COMM 4340 Advanced Interpersonal Communication

+Prerequisites: COMM 2300 and COMM 3800.
 The science and art of communication in close relationships.

-COMM 4400 Organizational Presentation 3-0-3 Prerequisites: COMM 1110 and presentational software competency.
+COMM 4400 Organizational Presentation

+Prerequisites: COMM 1110 and presentational software competency.
 The study of advanced preparation and presentation techniques in organizations.
 This course will focus on the practice and understanding of professional presentations using advanced visual aids, the delivery of research reports, and the formulation of extended speeches.

-COMM 4420 Advanced Organizational Communication 3-0-3 Prerequisites: COMM 3400 and COMM 3800.
-Communication processes and character- istics in formal organizations.
+COMM 4420 Advanced Organizational Communication

+Prerequisites: COMM 3400 and COMM 3800.
+Communication processes and characteristics in formal organizations.
 Alternative theoretical perspectives and research methods to analyze communication in organizational settings.

-COMM 4500 Advanced Intercultural Communication Prerequisite: COMM 3500.
+COMM 4500 Advanced Intercultural Communication

+Prerequisite: COMM 3500.
 Advanced study of intercultural communication theories, research methods, and communication issues in cross-cultural interactions.

-COMM 4600 Special Topics in Speech Communication 1 to 3 hours credit The study of specific genres of public communication, e.g. black rhetoric, social protest, political campaign communication, pulpit speaking, public relations communication, etc. May be repeated for credit if different topics are discussed.
+COMM 4600 Special Topics in Speech Communication

+The study of specific genres of public communication, e.g. black rhetoric, social protest, political campaign communication, pulpit speaking, public relations communication, etc. May be repeated for credit if different topics are discussed.

-COMM 4610 Portfolio and Résumé Presentation 1-0-1 Prerequisites: Senior Standing and major in speech communication.
+COMM 4610 Portfolio and Résumé Presentation

+Prerequisites: Senior Standing and major in speech communication.
 Assembly and presentation of a portfolio and résumé acceptable for professional use in the student's area of emphasis.

-COMM 4650 Seminar in Communication Diversity 3-0-3 Prerequisite: COMM 3500.
+COMM 4650 Seminar in Communication Diversity

+Prerequisite: COMM 3500.
 An intensive study in a current topic relevant to intercuiltural communication.
 Topics vary.
 May be repeated for credit.